-Sylvia Yu is an Asia-based award-winning journalist, Film/TV executive producer and writer specializing in human trafficking.
+Sylvia Yu is an Asia-based Film/TV executive producer and writer specializing in human trafficking.
 She’s the author of ‘Silenced No More: Voices of ‘Comfort Women’ (2015) and ‘Heart and Soul: The Life Story of Pastor Augustus Chao’ (2002).
-Sylvia is producing and directing several film projects and writing stories about human trafficking.
-She takes on speaking engagements several times a year in North America and Asia about justice issues.
+An award-winning journalist, Sylvia is producing and directing several film projects and music videos.
+She takes on speaking engagements in North America and Asia about justice issues.

 Sylvia has managed and directed millions of dollars to humanitarian projects since 2005 that have impacted at the very least more than one million people.
 For more than 8 years, Sylvia pioneered and managed the funding of humanitarian programs in China, North Korea, S.E.
 Asia and parts of Africa and Eastern Europe.
 This work has given her a keen insight into anti-trafficking work, poverty alleviation among migrants and orphans, HIV/AIDS awareness & care for the affected, and North Korea aid and access to many networks in different countries.

 While managing a China fund & program for a philanthropy advisory group, Sylvia also worked as a journalist and filmmaker.
 Besides producing media to raise awareness of international development issues and affairs, one of her strengths is in bringing together various stakeholders– such as NGOs, government, academics, the private sector, and philanthropists– to work towards strategic, social transformation in cities and countries.

 Sylvia is a persuasive communicator and connector and has a vast Asia and global network: Sylvia has 8+ years of working and networking in Beijing and throughout China and the Asia Pacific region.
 She’s been based in China and Hong Kong since 2004.